Indecent photographs of children

 If the defendant is charged with possession of images contrary to section 160 CJA 1988, it may well be possible to treat the possession of one file containing numerous images as a single offence.
 This would not be a suitable solution to an offence of 'making' as each act of downloading may have to be treated as a separate offence unless you can argue it is a single continuing or continuous offence.

 Following R v Kidd indictments have become necessarily longer to reflect the overall seriousness of the offending and to allow for adequate sentencing powers.
 It is essential that we have sufficient counts on the indictment to ensure that the courts have adequate information to sentence appropriately.
 In deciding how many counts are appropriate prosecutors should have regard to the case of R v Oliver, R v Hartrey and R v Baldwin 1 Cr App R 28.
-See also R v Thompson and Archbold 31 - 117, which gives detail on drafting the indictment, and see Mode of Trial below.
+See also R v Thompson and Archbold 31 - 117, which gives detail on drafting the indictment, in any indecent photograph of children cases when specimen or sample counts are to be indicted; and see Mode of Trial below.
 Reference should also be made to the Sentencing Council's Sexual Offences Act 2003 definitive guidelines (see Part 6A).
 Counts in such cases should span the categories of images, looking at the nature and types of the images, the number of the images and also the time period of the offending.
 It is important that any representation of the quantity of images in each level is accurate (see R v Feuer EWCA Crim 2415) and care should be taken when preparing a schedule or inviting a police officer to testify as to the quantity and classification of the images.

 The Criminal Procedure (Amendment) Rules 2007 came into force from 2 April 2007.